Vibrating Panties Guide and Play Ideas

 -

-Use intermittent patterns over steady “buzz” in quiet spaces.
+We've found that intermittent patterns draw less attention than a steady buzz in quiet spaces.

 App disconnects or lag: